Importing Plywood to the USA: ‘Wood’ You Know What to Do?

 • Goods made from these products

 Anyone importing, distributing, or selling these products must comply with TSCA regulations.
 Importers must take care to source products from manufacturers meeting emission requirements.
-The EPA has provided a compliance checklist for importers to complete before starting the process of importing plywood to the U.S.
+The EPA has provided a compliance checklist for importers to complete before starting the shipping process.

 Once everything on the checklist is confirmed, importers certify that it meets standards by signing a TSCA section 13 certificate.
 For small businesses or new importers who may need help, the EPA provides some compliance assistance.